vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 pip install scipy sympy
 ```

-In order to measure the time and check the correctness, let's use the following helper function:
+In order to measure the time and to check the correctness, let's write the following helper function:

 ```python
 import timeit